SATBA: An Invisible Backdoor Attack Based On Spatial Attention: EXPERIMENTS

 \subsection{Stealthiness Analyze}

-Fig.~\ref{fig5} present a visual comparison of poisoned images and their triggers generated by different backdoor attack methods on the GTSRB dataset.
-In contrast to Badnets\cite{gu2019badnets}, Blend\cite{chen2017targeted}, Refool\cite{liu2020reflection}, and Wanet\cite{nguyen2021wanet}, the poisoned image created by SATBA appears more natural and closely resembles the clean image, making it less detectable by humans.
+Fig. \ref{fig8} provides a visual comparison of poisoned images and their corresponding triggers, which are generated through various backdoor attacks on the GTSRB dataset.
+In contrast to Badnets, Blend, Refool, and Wanet, the poisoned image created by SATBA appears more natural and closely resembles the clean image, making it less detectable by humans.
 Moreover, its corresponding trigger is more relevant to the clean image and is imperceptible, which is crucial for ensuring attack stealthiness.

-To quantitatively evaluate the similarity between the clean image and the poisoned image generated by different attacks, we measure the peak-signal-to-noise-ratio (PSNR)\cite{huynh2008scope}, structural similarity index (SSIM)\cite{wang2004image} mean square error (MSE), and learned perceptual image patch similarity (LPIPS)\cite{zhang2018unreasonable}.
-LPIPS measures similarity based on features learned by a pretrained Alexnet, while PSNR, SSIM and MSE compute similarity based on pixel-level statistics.
-The stealthiness metrics we use are related to the degree of similarity between the clean and poisoned images.
-Specifically, higher PSNR and SSIM scores indicate greater similarity, while lower MSE and LPIPS scores suggest better invisibility of the poisoned image.
-We conducted experiments to evaluate the stealthiness of SATBA on MNIST, CIFAR10, and GTSRB datasets by randomly selecting 1000 images from the poisoned test set.
-As shown in Table~\ref{tab3}, our proposed attack achieved excellent scores in all similarity metrics, including the highest PSNR and lowest MSE values for all three datasets.
+We conducted experiments to evaluate the similarity of SATBA on MNIST, CIFAR10, and GTSRB datasets by randomly selecting 1000 images from the poisoned test set.
+As shown in Table \ref{tab2}, our proposed attack achieved excellent scores in all similarity metrics, including the highest PSNR and lowest MSE values for all three datasets.
 Although the SSIM of Badnets was better than ours, our attack was very close to the best result.
-In terms of LPIPS, our SATBA showed significant improvement on MNIST and GTSRB compared to Badnets, Blend, Refool. and Wanet.
+In terms of LPIPS, our SATBA shows significant improvement on MNIST and GTSRB compared to others.
 Notably, while the LPIPS of Badnets was lower than that of SATBA, our attack achieved the second-best result and was the closest to Badnets among all attacks.